 The CTR is important because it tells you how relevant your content is to your target audience.
-A high CTR means users are finding your content too be highly relevant, and a low CTR means that users are finding your content to be less relevant.
+A high CTR means users are finding your content to be highly relevant, and a low CTR means that users are finding your content to be less relevant.
 If you are using Google Ads, your CTR is directly affecting your Quality Score.

-What is a Good Click-Through Rate?
+What is a Good Click Through Rate on Google?

 When a Higher CTR Becomes Bad For Business